 I made sure my test booking was eligible for the 4th night free promotion.
 I also checked to see if I was getting a fair room rate with Fine Hotels & Resorts.

 Looking on the hotel’s website, the same 4-night stay costs $659 per night.
 Which means you’re getting the same price per night on both websites.
 Except AMEX Fine Hotels & Resorts is giving you 1 free night ($659 per night X 3 night charge through AMEX Fine Hotels & Resorts = $1,977 total / 4 nights)!

 After you make sure you’re getting a good deal, review the perks you’ll earn!

 At this hotel, you’ll get a free $100 food and beverage credit on top of the other perks AND the 4th night free when you book through Fine Hotels & Resorts!

 OK, So What Are the Savings?

 Again, it’s not easy to put a value on some of the perks.
-But here’s a rough estimation of what you’ll save:
+But here’s a rough estimate of what you’ll save: